 On the flip side, HEART Goals soften this focus, ensuring they align with the core of a business that blends contribution, fulfilment, and financial reward.
 So take a moment to ensure at least some of your goals are Harmonious, Engaging, Aspirational, Refreshing, and at least a little bit tantalising!

-This balance of smart and heart goals helps keep me focused and energised – I then engage the strategy of pre-commitment, ensuring my priorities are embedded in my 90-day Cascade Plan and implemented through my weekly planner (You can access these tools in my Next Chapter Community Group).
+This balance of smart and heart goals helps keep me focused and energised – I then engage the strategy of pre-commitment, ensuring my priorities are embedded in my 90-day Cascade Plan and implemented through my weekly planner.

 The value of investing in you